bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>jQuery Selection Filters</h4>

-Should CSS selectors not be enough there are also custom <a href="http://api.jquery.com/category/selectors/jquery-selector-extensions/" rel="noopener noreferrer" target="_blank"> filters</a> built into jQuery to help out.
-These filters are an extension to CSS3 and provide more control over selecting an element or its relatives.
+<p>Should CSS selectors not be enough there are also
+custom <a href="http://api.jquery.com/category/selectors/jquery-selector-extensions/"
+rel="noopener noreferrer" target="_blank">
+filters</a> built into jQuery to help out.
+These filters are an extension to CSS3 and provide more control over selecting an element or its relatives.</p>

 ```
  1  $('div:has(strong)');
  2
 ```

-As they stand these filters may be used inside of the selector, however not being native to the DOM they are a bit slow.
-The best results with using these filters is accomplished by using the :filter() method, which is part of the traversing feature in jQuery.
+<p>As they stand these filters may be used inside of the selector, however
+not being native to the DOM they are a bit slow.
+The best results with using these filters is accomplished by using the :filter() method, which is part of the traversing feature in jQuery.</p>

 <h4>Traversing</h4>

-At times the general CSS selectors alone don't cut it and a little more detailed control is desired.
-Fortunately jQuery provides a handful of methods for traversing up and down the DOM tree, filtering and selecting elements as necessary.
+<p>At times the general CSS selectors alone don't cut it and a little more
+detailed control is desired.
+Fortunately jQuery provides a handful of methods for traversing up and down the DOM tree, filtering and selecting elements as necessary.</p>

-To get started with filtering elements inside the DOM a general selection needs to be made, from which will be traversed from relatively.
+<p>To get started with filtering elements inside the DOM a general
+selection needs to be made, from which will be traversed from relatively.
 In the example below the original selection finds all of the div elements in the DOM, which are then filtered using the .not() method.
-With this specific method all of the div elements without a class of type or collection will be selected.
+With this specific method all of the div elements without a class of type or collection will be selected.</p>

 ```
  1  $('div').not('.type, .collection');